John Mucknell

-John Mucknell (born 1608 in Stepney, London) was an English pirate in the 17th century.
+John Mucknell (born c.
+1608 in Stepney, London) was an English pirate in the 17th century.
 A staunch Royalist, he was knighted and appointed as a Vice Admiral by the future Charles II, and licensed as a privateer.

 Biography

 Mucknell was born to Catholic parents in Stepney, in the East End of London, and baptised at St Dunstan's Church in September 1608.
 He and his wife Elizabeth later lived in the neighbouring parish of Poplar.